 - Buffet Breakfast included

-17th century hotel and pub that backs onto the ancient castle wall in the antiques quarter of the town.
+17th-century hotel and pub that backs onto the ancient castle wall in the antique quarter of the town.
 Lovely rooms and ensuites, with two cosy bars with cask ales, a fab beer garden and gorgeous conservatory to relax in.